chulminy/CIVE497-CIVE700/README.md

 * Devise innovative smart structure technology for civil engineering applications and research

 ## Key Dates
-* Family Day, Monday, February 19, 2024
+* Family Day, Monday, February 17, 2024
-* Winter Reading Week, Saturday, February 17 – Sunday, February 25, 2024.
+* Winter Reading Week, Monday, February 17 – Sunday, February 23, 2024.
 * Good Friday, Friday, March 29, 2024.
-* Pre-examination Study Days: Tuesday, April 9 and Wednesday, April 10, 2024.
+* Pre-examination Study Days: Monday, April 7 and Tuesday, April 8, 2024.
-* Final Exam Period: Thursday, April 11 to Thursday, April 25, 2024.
+* Final Exam Period: Wednesday, April 9 to Friday, April 25, 2024.

 ## Prerequisite
 For this course, students should have a foundational understanding of **linear algebra** and **probability**.
 Additionally, proficiency in **python programming** is essential.
 Students are also expected to be familiar with **Markdown** script and **Jupyter Notebook** for submitting homework assignments.